 Make the Frame

-Once the frame size is ready, make thick by running another line over it.
-Remember this is what is going to give a mechanical structure for the tray so make it as strong and possible (consider running another line of wire parallel to it – just in case)
+Once the frame size is ready, make it thicker by running another line over it.
+Remember this is what is going to give a mechanical structure for the tray so make it as strong and possible (consider running another line of wire parallel to it - just in case)

 Breadth wise lines